DMIT-2018/DMIT-2018.github.io/about/ReadMe.md

 - [Draw.io](https://about.draw.io/integrations/#integrations_offline)
 - Azure SDK (optional)

-## Reporting Bugs

-Report bugs/errors at this [issue tracker](https://github.com/DMIT-2018/StudentNotes/issues/new).
-When reporting errors, please identify the complete URL of the page and quote the portion of the page that has the error.

-### Version 1.0.0

-**Upcoming Builds:**

-- TBA

 ## Common Lab Configuration

 Labs are configured to make use of the following development software for this course: